8 Ways to Improve College Campuses

 - Ensure full system functionality with professional installation and maintenance

-Now, higher education institutions can even leverage smart lockers to centralize and track goods received and distributed across campus with our industry-first Campus Hub™ solution.
+Now, higher education institutions can even leverage electronic locker solutions to centralize and track goods received and distributed across campus with our industry-first Campus Hub™ solution.
 Universities can leverage this solution to deliver goods including student mail and packages, tech equipment and accessories, library materials, campus store merchandise, food delivery from the dining hall, move-in and move-out materials and more.

 Students do not want to be forced to park on one side of the campus and then traverse to the other, lugging all of their books and other materials with them.
 Parking, or a lack thereof, is one of the most common complaints made by students at any given university.

 While most universities seek to remedy this by simply discouraging underclassmen living on campus from bringing a car to school, if you have the space and the funds, it would be wise to build additional parking lots or turn existing lots into parking structures.

 If increasing the supply of parking spots is not an option, consider taking the following actions to reduce the demand for parking spots:

 - Add secure bike parking that provides shelter and security cameras